rhdtownsend/gyre/doc/source/ref-guide/osc-equations/sep-equations.rst

    \end{aligned}

 Here, :math:`\xir`, :math:`\xit` and :math:`\xip` are the radial,
-polar and azimithal components of the displacement perturbation vector :math:`\vxi`; :math:`Y^{m}_{\ell}` is the spherical harmonic with harmonic degree :math:`\ell` and azimuthal order :math:`m`; and again :math:`f` stands for any perturbable scalar.
+polar and azimuthal components of the displacement perturbation vector :math:`\vxi`; :math:`Y^{m}_{\ell}` is the spherical harmonic with harmonic degree :math:`\ell` and azimuthal order :math:`m`; and again :math:`f` stands for any perturbable scalar.
 The displacement